 A fainting episode can be caused by fatigue, intense exercise and hypoglycemia.
 These rarely occurring, short-lived bouts of unconsciousness are different from the recurring episodes associated with neurocardiogenic syncope.
 Not everyone suffering from syncope will qualify for benefits.
 The frequency of the condition must be severe enough that it prevents you from engaging in meaningful employment and earning an independent living.
 Fainting is covered under Section 4.00 Cardiovascular System and Section 11.00 Neurological System in the Social Security Administration (SSA) Blue Book.
 To qualify for disability benefits, you must have experienced fainting spells for at least two years preceding your application.
 If you do not qualify for full benefits, the SSA may conduct a residual functional capacity assessment to determine your eligibility for a medical-vocational allowance.

 Filing for SSA disability benefits for neurocardiogenic syncope can be a difficult process especially if your condition is triggered by standing for long periods.
 The nature of disease requires extensive documentation of medical tests, physical therapy outcomes and the resulting diagnosis by a physician.
 The medical reports should include the frequency and severity of the fainting spells as well as the time required for you to recover from the episodes.
-As a result, it is important that you retain the services of an experienced SSA disability attorney to ensure that your claim is managed correctly.
+As a result, it is important that you retain the services of an experienced disability lawyers in miami to ensure that your claim is managed correctly.
 If you have already been denied, we can review your case and handle any possible appeal.
 Pursuing a SSA disability claim can be a complicated process.
 Our knowledgeable team will work diligently to get the benefits that you deserve.

 Thursday : 9am–5pm

 Saturday : Closed